In the guide

 - instructions and information required for the equipment to be used safely must be marked on the equipment or in an accompanying notice

-- operate at a safe temperature with no dangerous arcing or radiation
+- operate at a safe temperature with no dangerous high resistance connections / joints, arcing or radiation

 - have adequate insulation for foreseeable conditions

-- have the right technical information available, demonstrating compliance with CE marking requirements and a 'declaration of conformity'
+- have the right technical information available, demonstrating compliance with UK marking requirements and a 'declaration of conformity'

 Satisfying the principal safety objectives

-A manufacturer or their authorised representative within the European Economic Area (EEA) must do the following.
+A manufacturer or their authorised representative must do the following.

 Indicate on the electrical equipment the manufacturer's name, registered trade name or registered trade mark and the postal address at which they can be contacted.
 If it is not possible to indicate these on the equipment itself, then it may be indicated on the product packaging or accompanying documents.
 These have to be legible and easily understood by the end users and market surveillance authorities.
 In the UK it must be in English.

-Affix a CE mark to the equipment, the packaging, instruction sheet or guarantee certificate.
-The CE mark is a declaration that the equipment complies with the Regulations.
+Affix a UKCA / CE mark to the equipment, the packaging, instruction sheet or guarantee certificate.
+The UKCA / CE mark is a declaration that the equipment complies with the Regulations.

-Draw up and hold an 'EC declaration of conformity', which should contain:
+Manufacturers must also draw up and hold a 'declaration of conformity', which should contain:

 - the name and address of the manufacturer or their authorised representative